sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 >>> The calculation took 0.25096797943115234 seconds.

 ```
 Now that's impressive.
-We have calculated all the prime numbers up to a million, accurately, in a quarter of a second, using only Python datatypes, and the Python interpreter.
+We have calculated all the prime numbers up to a million, accurately, in a quarter of a second, using only Python data types, and the Python interpreter.
 This is faster than our original inaccurate algorithm as well.